MindTheGap-ERC/CarboKitten.jl/docs/src/ca-with-production.md

 module CaProd

 using CarboKitten
+using ..Utility
-using CarboKitten.Stencil: Periodic
+using ..Config: Box, TimeProperties using ..BoundaryTrait: Periodic using ..Utility
-using CarboKitten.Utility
 # using CarboKitten.BS92: sealevel_curve
-using CarboKitten.Stencil
+using ..Stencil
-using CarboKitten.Burgess2013
+using ..Burgess2013

 using HDF5
+using Unitful
 using .Iterators: drop, peel, partition, map, take

 <<ca-prod-input>>